 May 2019 – May 2021

-• Executed an application development project with a team of students to design a video calling solution, which included conducting bug fixes to ensure functionality
+• Executed an application development project with a team of students to design a video calling solution, including bug fixes to ensure functionality

-• Collaborated with the Temple Information Technology Club to create a mobile application for students to manage academic schedules, which included delivering automated alerts for campus events, assignment deadlines, and class cancellations
+• Collaborated with the Temple Information Technology Club to create a mobile application for students to manage academic schedules, delivering automated alerts for campus events, assignment deadlines, and class cancellations

 Education